Recent in Baby

 Brandon is an English surname derived from place names in Wales and England.
 The most likely etymology is Old Welsh bran ('crow') + dun ('hill'), or from Old English brōm ('broom plant') + dūn ('hill').
 It may also relate to the Irish place name Brandon Hill (from Saint Brendan).
 As a first name it gained popularity in the United States from the 1960s onward.

 Brandon was a dominant boys' name in the United States from the late 1970s through the 1990s, consistently in the top 10.
-It has since declined from its peak but remains in the top 200.
+It has since declined from its peak but remains a fixture of the charts.
 It is strongly associated with American Generation X and Millennial naming.

 Variations